Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Main results

-Part $(i)$ of Theorem \ref{thm:lowerboundapprx} in combination with Algorithm \ref{alg:avker} and Algorithm \ref{alg:feasset} provides a practical recipe for quantifying the lower accuracy bound to the reconstruction error of any approximate inverse map.
+Theorem \ref{thm:lowerboundapprx} in combination with Algorithm \ref{alg:feasset} provides a practical recipe for quantifying the lower accuracy bound to the reconstruction error of any approximate inverse map.
 This is useful in various settings.
 For example, for deep learning engineers that aim to fit an optimal model or network architecture as an approximate inverse map for a given inverse problem on a given dataset with supervised training.
-Part $(i)$ of Theorem \ref{thm:lowerboundapprx} provides an upper bound, in terms of the average kernel size, on the accuracy of the reconstruction for the optimal approximate inverse maps that attain the infimum in the accuracy limit \eqref{eq:empiricalerrorlimit}.
-Moreover, in Section \textbf{SM} $1$ we show that the lower bound is sharp - in the sense that for a specific forward model, dataset, and set of noise, as well as approximate inverse map, the lower is attained.
-Additionally, if $N(k) \neq N(k')$ for some $k,k' \in \{1, \dots,K\}$ with $k \neq k'$, then part $(ii)$ of Theorem \ref{thm:lowerboundapprx} holds for all approximate inverse maps $\phi: \mathcal{M}_2 \rightarrow \mathbb{C}^{d_1}$ that are measurable.
+The bound in Theorem~\ref{thm:lowerboundapprx} is stated for the infimum over all, possibly unstable, inverse maps.
+Since Lipschitz continuous maps form a subclass, the same lower bound applies to Lipschitz decoders: